takado8/InteliGarden/README.md

    solutions considered:

     1. Determine more values of the time needed to pump the intended volume of liquid, but at given high. well, that is just ugly.
 It should work somehow, but it requires to determine all those values experimentally, by pouring               water and counting flow time for given volume.
-It may be acceptable with small tanks, and for one project only, cause every             change in project that affects water flow, would require setting all of those values again.
-And every new machine.
+It may be acceptable with small tanks, and for one project only, cause every             change in project that affects water flow, and every new machine, would require setting all of those values again.

     2. Use some fluid flow laws.
 I remember Bernoulli's principle from University!
 There was an equasion or maybe two and it was about          flow and velocity - easy.
-Well, no. I realized rather quicly, that I wont get one simple equasion that solves the problem, cause reality is far more complex, and there are other factors that needs to be considered too, like viscosity, shape of tank, how water comes out - with a syphon or a hole on the bottom?
+Well, turns out it is not.
+I realized rather quicly, that I won't get one simple equasion that solves          the problem, cause reality is far more complex.
+There are many factors that affects fluid flow and it must be considered too.            like viscosity, shape of tank, how water comes out - with a syphon or a hole on the bottom?
 What are dimensions of pipes? if they        vary somewhere, you need to consider it too.
 Not easy, definitely.
 I wasn't sure if an implementation I could provide will work,        even badly so i moved on.

-3. Neural Nework
+    3. Neural Nework - just make a lot of labeled training data and let the NN figure out the rest.
+       Artificial Neural Networks (ANNs) are used for this task and performs well.

+       There are classic ANNs, that takes 'some math' from fluid flow laws as inputs, and gives estimated velocity as output.
+       ##### Read more about it #######